Picard–Lindelöf theorem: Optimization of the solution's interval

 and hence Γm will be a contraction.
 So by the previous corollary Γ will have a unique fixed point.
 Finally, we have been able to optimize the interval of the solution by taking α = min{a, b/M}.

 In the end, this result shows the interval of definition of the solution does not depend on the Lipschitz constant of the field, but only on the interval of definition of the field and its maximum absolute value.

 Other existence theorems

 The Picard–Lindelöf theorem shows that the solution exists and that it is unique.
 The Peano existence theorem shows only existence, not uniqueness, but it assumes only that  f  is continuous in y, instead of Lipschitz continuous.
 For example, the right-hand side of the equation dy/dt = y^{ 1/3} with initial condition y(0) = 0 is continuous but not Lipschitz continuous.
-Indeed, rather than being unique, this equation has three solutions:
+Indeed, rather than being unique, this equation has at least three solutions: